manuGil/lecture-notes/swc-notes/shell-notes.md

 pwd
 ```

-> Explain the how different OS represent a path to a directory differently.
+> Explain how different OS's represent a path to a directory differently.

 > Explain what a file system is and how files are organise, also explain the meaning of *root* directory (Slide x).